CreativeInquiry/ARP-2600/README.md

 #### Remaining work

+- On advice from the repair/owners forum, start replacing all the transistors in any unit that isn't working.
+The TTSH project has found contemporary transistors to replace the ones that went out of manufacture in the 80s -- it's faster to replace a half-dozen transisitors than try and diagnose which one(s) are failing.
 - Replace speakers: expensive if even possible.
 ARP 2600 speakers are 40 Ohm units no longer in production.
 A professional speaker restoration service could re-cone these if that is the problem.
 - Verify all internal solder connections using patch cables, sockets, and VOM.
 - Tune.